Jacqueline Piatigorsky: Chess patron, organizer

 In addition to participating in the game, Piatigorsky became an important patron and tournament organizer.
 She sponsored the famous 1961 match between Samuel Reshevsky and Bobby Fischer, the top two American players.
 It was held jointly in New York City and Los Angeles, but was abandoned after 11 of the planned 16 games because of a scheduling dispute, with the score tied at 5.5 points apiece.

 In 1963 at the Ambassador Hotel she staged the first Piatigorsky Cup in which world champion Tigran Petrosian and Paul Keres tied for first place.
 The California Chess Reporter called it the greatest tournament held in the United States since the 1920s.

 In 1966, in Santa Monica, Boris Spassky won the second Piatigorsky Cup Tournament, with second place going to Bobby Fischer; this event had an even stronger field.
-She served as patron for many young California players, providing funds for travel to tournaments, and organized junior tournaments in the Los Angeles area.
+She established the Piatigorsky Foundation in 1963 to promote chess, and through this foundation she served as patron for many young California players, providing funds for travel to tournaments, and organizing junior tournaments in the Los Angeles area.

 Sculptor, arts patron

 Piatigorsky was also a patron of the arts, and in 1985 created an endowment for the New England Conservatory of Music to provide the "New England Conservatory/Piatigorsky Artist Award" which gave the recipient a cash prize and a series of concert engagements.

 In her 40s, she developed an interest in sculpting, and arranged to take lessons from Anthony Amato.
 A Los Angeles-area gallery put on the first exhibition of her works in 1976.
 Widowed at the age of 65, she continued working and playing tennis into her 90s.
-As of 2003, she was still actively sculpting and she turned 100 in November 2011.
+As of 2003, she was still actively sculpting, and she turned 100 in November 2011.

+Death

-Piatigorsky died from complications of pneumonia on July 15, 2012.
+Piatigorsky died from complications of pneumonia in her Brentwood home on July 15, 2012, at the age of 100.